The Ultimate In Birding Tours

 Air Travel To & From The Tour: Our in-house IATA ticket agency will be pleased to arrange your air travel on request, or you may arrange this yourself if you prefer.

-COLOMBIA WITH A DIFFERENCE TOUR: DETAILED ITINERARY
+COLOMBIA WITH A DIFFERENCE BIRDING TOUR: DETAILED ITINERARY

-Colombia with a Difference: Day 1 Our tour begins this morning at Bogotá, from where we shall head northwards to Soatá for a two nights stay.
+Colombia with a Difference: Day 2 From Bogotá, we shall head northwards to Soatá for a two nights stay.
 This afternoon we will begin our exploration of the Soatá area.

-Colombia with a Difference: Day 2 Our time in the Soatá area will focus on four rare, localized and very special species which are very hard to find elsewhere.
+Colombia with a Difference: Day 3 Our time in the Soatá area will focus on four rare, localized and very special species which are very hard to find elsewhere.
 These comprise three endemics – the attractive Chestnut-bellied Hummingbird, the secretive Niceforo’s Wren and the endangered Colombian Mountain Grackle – and the near-endemic, rare and localized Rusty-faced Parrot.
 We have an excellent chance of seeing all four.

 Other rare and localized endemic and near-endemic species we may well find in this rewarding area include the stunning Golden-bellied Starfrontlet, Apical Flycatcher, Rufous-browed Conebill and the attractive Moustached Brushfinch.

-The birding here is very varied, with forest and open country species of both mid-and low elevation habitats.
+The birding here is very varied, with forest and open country species of both middle- and low-elevation habitats.
 A mix of more widespread species may well include Ruddy Ground Dove, White-tipped Dove, Striped and Squirrel Cuckoos, White-throated Screech Owl, White-tipped Swift, Lesser and Sparkling Violetears, Acorn and Crimson-mantled Woodpeckers, Strong-billed and Montane Woodcreepers, Pale-breasted Spinetail, the retiring Chestnut-crowned Antpitta, the scarce Tawny-rumped Tyrannulet, Mountain Elaenia, Brown-capped Vireo, Inca Jay, Whiskered and Bicoloured Wrens, the sneaky Buff-breasted Mountain Tanager, Blue-capped, Fawn-breasted, Scrub and Tooth-billed Tanagers, Pale-naped Brushfinch, Streaked Saltator, Yellow-bellied and Plain-coloured Seedeaters, Black-crested and Golden-crowned Warblers, and Yellow-backed Oriole – a great mix of birds!

 Boreal migrants include Merlin (uncommon), Tennessee Warbler and Summer Tanager.

-Colombia with a Difference: Day 4 This morning we will take a flight to the town of Valledupar, situated at the base of the Serranía de Perijá in northernmost Colombia.
+Colombia with a Difference: Day 5 This morning we will take a flight to the town of Valledupar, situated at the base of the Serranía de Perijá in northernmost Colombia.

 Upon arrival, we will ascend into the beautiful Serranía de Perija for a two nights stay, birding en route.

-Colombia with a Difference: Day 6 After spending most of the day in the Serranía de Perijá, we will return to Valledupar for an overnight stay.
+Colombia with a Difference: Day 7 After spending most of the day in the Serranía de Perijá, we will return to Valledupar for an overnight stay.
 This evening we will go out and look for Rufous Nightjar.

-Colombia with a Difference: Day 7 This morning we will drive to the town of La Jagua de Ibirico, situated at the foot of the Sierra de Perijá (as opposed to the Serranía de Perija situated further north) for an overnight stay.
+Colombia with a Difference: Day 8 This morning we will drive to the town of La Jagua de Ibirico, situated at the foot of the Sierra de Perijá (as opposed to the Serranía de Perija situated further north) for an overnight stay.

 We will also see a good number of other species, including some of those we have already encountered in the Serranía de Perijá.